My Biggs Origins

 The first record of the name Biggs is found in Essex where they had been granted land by King William after the Norman Conquest in 1066.
 I haven’t managed to trace us back that far yet but you never know!

-Our line of the Biggs family can be traced back to the mid 1700’s when they were farmers in the county of Wiltshire in South West England.
-At this stage my research has taken me back to James Biggs (1766-1852).
+Our line of the Biggs family can be traced back to the mid-1700s when they were farmers in the county of Wiltshire in South West England.
+At this stage, my research has taken me back to James Biggs (1766-1852).
 Described as Yeoman of Worton, parish Potterne in Wiltshire Deeds held by Wiltshire and Swindon History Centre.
 A yeoman was “a person qualified by possessing free land of 40/- (shillings) annual [feudal] value, and who can serve on juries.